• Skip to primary navigation

 Adopting a More Present Mindset

-This concept has been applied in several clinical areas, notably one called mindfulness-based cognitive therapy (MBCT).
-It combines the tenets of mindfulness — being completely present — with cognitive therapy (CT), a therapy that centers around the person in counseling understanding their thought processes and actions on a deeper level.
-The outcome of MCBT is to help people with psychological issues like depression, anxiety and panic disorders.
+This concept has been applied in several clinical areas, including mindfulness-based cognitive therapy (MBCT).
+This approach combines the tenets of mindfulness — being completely present — with cognitive therapy (CT), which centers on the person in counseling understanding their thought processes and actions on a deeper level.
+The goal of MCBT is to help people with psychological issues like depression, anxiety and panic disorders.

 What Is MBRP?